GabLeRoux/toggl-jira/README.md

 ### TODO

-* Pass an optional list of issue keys in config or parameter
-* **Actually set the right hour in jira, that would be very useful.**
 * Maybe rewrite most of the things here into something a bit more cleaner?
 Thinking of typescript, making a node module or something like that.
 * Add client name to generated shell and log files